Blendify/blender-manual/trunk/blender_docs/manual/interface/splash.rst

 .. note::

-   When starting Blender for the first time the Interactive Region contains a :ref:`Quick Set Up Process <Quick Set Up>`.
+   When starting Blender for the first time the Interactive Region contains a :ref:`Quick Set Up Process <splash-quick-start>`.